darekf77/firedev/COMMANDS.md

 firedev bbaw
 ```

-## Releasing to npm / github pages
+## Releasing to npm repository or/and  github/gitlab pages

 Easy release of app or libs for standalone/organization projects